-Each of the Deputies is a sworn officer and is responsible for overseeing all functions of the Constitutional office as well as managing their respective divisions and to carry out the duties of the Secretary of State as prescribed by law and the State Constitution.
+Each of the deputies is a sworn officer and is responsible for overseeing all functions of the Constitutional office as well as managing their respective divisions and to carry out the duties of the Secretary of State as prescribed by law and the State Constitution.

-Mr. Anderson has served on the governing board of the International Association of Commercial Administrators (IACA) for seven years and served as the IACA President in 2006.
+Mr. Anderson served as the Deputy Secretary of State for Commercial Recording since 1997 prior to his promotion to Chief Deputy.
+He served on the governing board for the International Association of Commercial Administrators (IACA) for seven years and served as the IACA President in 2006.
 He also serves on the boards of directors and in advisory capacities for several nonprofit organizations.
 Mr. Anderson is a certified public accountant and prior to joining the Secretary of State’s office, served as the Chief Financial Officer for a local manufacturing business.
 Mr. Anderson received his undergraduate degree in business administration from the University of Nevada.

-Diana J. Foley, Esq., was appointed Securities Administrator in December 2011.
+Diana J. Foley, Esq. was appointed Securities Administrator in December 2011.
 She oversees the Securities Division of the Secretary of State’s office and is the chief regulator of the securities industry in Nevada.
-The Securities Division pursues both criminal and civil penalties for violations of Nevada’s securities law, and licenses firms and individuals engaged in the sale of securities, including those who provide investment advice for compensation.
+The Securities Division pursues both criminal and civil penalties for violation of Nevada’s securities law, and licenses firms and individuals engaged in the sale of securities, including those who provide investment advice for compensation.

 Ms. Foley began her career as a prosecutor in Utah and has a wide range of experience in entity formation, transactions and civil litigation.
 She has practiced law in Las Vegas since 1985, most recently with the law firm of Foley & Oakes, PC.
-Ms. Foley previously served as member of the Disciplinary Board of the Nevada State Bar and the Chief of Enforcement for the Securities Division.
+Ms. Foley previously served as a member of the Disciplinary Board of the Nevada State Bar and the Chief of Enforcement for the Securities Division.
 She received her Juris Doctorate from the University of Utah, College of Law in 1983, where she distinguished herself as the Traynor Moot Court Champion, 1982 and the Chancellor of the Moot Court Board, 1982-1983.
-Ms. Foley clerked for the Honorable Donald M. Mosley, Eighth Judicial District Court, Clark County, Nevada from 1984-1985.
-Ms. Foley is a member of the Nevada Bar (active), California Bar (inactive), and Utah Bar (inactive).
+Ms. Foley clerked for the Honorable Donald M. Mosley, Eighth Judicial District Court, Clark County Nevada from 1984-1985.
+Ms. Foley is a member of the Nevada Bar (active), California Bar (inactive) and Utah Bar (inactive).